GLB

 I understand that my access to University data is for the sole purpose of carrying out my job responsibilities and Confidential Information is not to be divulged outside of The University, except as previously stated.
 Breach of confidentiality, including aiding, abetting, or acting in conspiracy with any other person to violate any part of this policy, may result in sanctions, civil or criminal prosecution and penalties, employment and/or University disciplinary action, and could lead to dismissal, suspension or revocation of all access privileges.
 I understand that misuse of University data and any violation of this policy or the FERPA, HIPAA or GLB policies are grounds for disciplinary action, up to and including dismissal.
 This Agreement shall not abridge nor supersede any rights afforded faculty members under the Faculty Handbook.

-Information Security Breech and/or Policy Violation Reporting
+Information Security Breach and/or Policy Violation Reporting

-If you suspect an Information Security Data Breech or a violation of this policy, report such an event to your department chair or staff supervisor and send an immediate email to violation@fdu.edu.
-If you do not have immediate access to email, contact the Fairleigh Dickinson University Technical Assistance Center (UTAC); do not provide details but request a ticket be opened with University Systems & Security due to an information security data breech or policy violation requesting an immediate callback.
+If you suspect an Information Security Data Breach or a violation of this policy, report such an event to your department chair or staff supervisor and send an immediate email to violation@fdu.edu.
+If you do not have immediate access to email, contact the Fairleigh Dickinson University Technical Assistance Center (UTAC); do not provide details but request a ticket be opened with University Systems & Security due to an information security data breach or policy violation requesting an immediate callback.
 When practical, also send an email to violation@fdu.edu.

-Last Modified: Copy Link
+Last Modified:

 Policy for Acceptable Use of Email